npct/pct-commute-schools-overlay/README.md

 help them to remain active while at the same time contributing to reductions in air pollution, congestion and carbon emissions.

-We illustrate the potential for safe routes to schools using data from West Yorkshire and Leeds, a city which has recently seen a proposal to build a new car-free primary school, designed with no parking spaces for staff or visitors and where drop-offs will be discouraged.
+Reducing air pollution around schools is a key concern.
+This was recently highlighted by the London Councils Environment Directors’ Network and the Association of Directors of Public Health, who called for “action to mitigate pollution hotspots, particularly those around schools” (ref).
+Meanwhile, Leeds has seen a proposal to build a new car-free primary school, designed with no parking spaces for staff or visitors and where drop-offs will be discouraged (ref).

+Travel to schools can also be seen as a way of representing other journeys within residential areas.
+In contrast with workplaces, which tend to be highly concentrated in city centres and out-of-town employment zones, schools are much more widely dispersed throughout residential areas such as suburbs, towns and villages; thus school journeys are likely to more closely align with the other journeys people make within these residential areas.

+We illustrate the potential for safe routes to schools using data from Leeds and West Yorkshire.

 ## Methods